Pages

 Indeed, Aturpatakan was the only place in Ancient Iran where Zoroastrianism was never challenged by other religions, particularly the Greek pantheon.
 Moreover, it is highly likely that Aturpatakan was the place where the prophet Zarathustra was born and the Holy Avesta was kept in the sacred fire Adur Gushnasp temple (now Takht-e Soleyman, Iranian Azerbaijan) (Ghodrat-Dizaji, 2007) .

 Under the Seleucids, Atropates, as King of Atropatena, tried to minimize the impact of the Hellenistic religion on Zoroastrianism.
-He enjoyed full support from the Zoroastrian clergy—Magi and priests.
+He enjoyed full support from the Zoroastrian clergy—the Magi and priests.
 The Atropatena’s capital was Ganzak, a cultural and logistical hub.
 It was a fortress and stronghold of Zoroastrianism.
 The Encyclopedia Iranica mentions: “It was presumably the capital of Atropates and his descendants, under whom, it seems, the chief Median sacred fire Adur Gushnasp was established on a hill nearby.
 Later developments show that the fire became closely associated with both Ganzak and Lake Urmia.”
 (Boyce, 2012).

 Adurbadagan/Adarbadagan

-As the result of the transition from Old Persian to Middle Persian (Pahlavi), the word “Atur” or “Atar” evolved to “Adur” or “Adar”, and so Aturpatakan has been named Adurbadagan or Adarbadagan by the Sasanians.
+As a result of the transition from Old Persian to Middle Persian (Pahlavi), the word “Atur” or “Atar” evolved to “Adur” or “Adar”, and so Aturpatakan has been named Adurbadagan or Adarbadagan by the Sasanians.

 In the Seleucid and Parthian eras, Aturpatakan (Adurbadagan) played a central role as a stronghold against the Greek and Roman pantheons, respectively, to preserve and expand Zoroaster’s faith.
 In the Sasanian era, Adurbadagan became the religious center of the empire.
 The chief Median sacred fire temple of Atur or Adur Gushnasp (Pahlavi) was established sometime in the Parthian period on a hill near Aturpatakan’s capital Ganzak.

 The Sasanians proclaimed Zoroaster’s faith as an imperial religion and Adurbadagan occupied the role of the empire’s religious core, holding the temple Adur Gushnasp as the imperial sacred fire of the highest grade.
 The Byzantines as well acknowledged the imperial and religious value of Adurbadagan holding fire Adur Gushnasp.
-During the Byzantine-Sassanian War of 602-628 CE, the Byzantian emperor Heraclius, in 623 CE, occupied Adurbadagan and sacked out fire Adur Gushnasp, aiming to crash the Sassanian will and power to fight.
+During the Byzantine-Sassanian War of 602-628 CE, the Byzantine emperor Heraclius, in 623 CE, occupied Adurbadagan and sacked out fire Adur Gushnasp, aiming to crash the Sassanian will and power to fight.
 (Maksymiuk, 2017)

 Figure 3.
-Ruins of Sasanids’ most sacred fire temple Adur Gushnasp, Takht-e Soleyman, Iranian Azerbaijan
+Ruins of the Sassanids’ most sacred fire temple Adur Gushnasp,

-King Khosrow I Anushirvan abolished the one-person command of Eranspahbed (Pahlavi: Isbahbadh al-bilad, Artestaran salar, the office of the marshal or general of all Iranian forces) (Maksymiuk, 2015) and replaced it with four generals (spahbed) reporting directly to the Shahanshah (king of kings).
+King Khosrow I Anushirvan abolished the one-person command of Eranspahbed (Isbahbadh al-bilad, Artestaran salar, the office of the marshal or general of all Iranian forces) (Maksymiuk, 2015) and replaced it with four generals (spahbed) reporting directly to the Shahanshah (king of kings).
 As a result of the reform, kust-i Adurbadagan (quadrant or side of Adurbadagan) was established holding Adurbadagan spahbed (general) and Adurbadagan amargar (financial or administrative officer) as well.
-The office of supreme military command (Isbahbadh) of Azerbaijan, with specially assigned Adurbadagan general (spahbed), was covered Adurbadagan, Arran (Caucasus Albania) and Armin (Arminyaya or Armenia) (Maksymiuk, 2015; Farrokh, 2021; Ghodrat-Dizaji, 2011; Gylesen, 2001; Kasumova, 1988) (Figure 4).
+The office of supreme military command (Isbahbadh) of Azerbaijan, with specially assigned Adurbadagan general, was covered Adurbadagan, Arran (Caucasus Albania) and Armin (Arminyaya or Armenia) (Maksymiuk, 2015; Farrokh, 2021; Ghodrat-Dizaji, 2011; Gylesen, 2001; Kasumova, 1988) (Figure 4).

 The establishment of kust-i Adurbadagan with a specially assigned general was designed to improve the empire’s military and defense capabilities and to strengthen the central power of the Shahanshah.
 Moreover, as we believe, the reform aimed to strengthen Zoroastrianism in lands bordering the Christian Orthodox Byzantium and Turks in the Caucasus.
 The Sassanids considered kust-i Adurbadagan the most important quadrant because of its military potential and geographical location.
 The kust included the province of Adurbadagan (a religious center of the empire) and all adjoining lands in the north and west from the Araz River up to the Khazar lands in the Caspian Sea.